-Event cameras offer significant advantages due to their high dynamic range, enabling effective operation in both low-light indoor and bright outdoor environments.
-Their ability to capture rapid changes with minimal latency makes them particularly well-suited for applications in mobile robotics~\cite{aitsam2024event,tenzin2024application,delbruck2016neuromorphic}, drone navigation~\cite{cao2024eventboost,sanyal2024ev} and autonomous driving~\cite{chen2019event,li2019event,shariff2024event}, where traditional cameras suffer from motion blur and delayed response times~\cite{dai2023hybrid}.
-Additionally, their temporal precision and adaptability make them ideal for tasks requiring high-speed visual analysis, such as tracking~\cite{daco_25, wang2024event}, pose estimation~\cite{da2025gyrevento, ren2024simple, yuan2024event}, and optical communication~\cite{wang2022smart}.
-As research progresses, event cameras continue to demonstrate their value in a wide range of computer-vision problems, including motion segmentation~\cite{georgoulis2024out}, optical flow estimation \mbox{\cite{gehrig2024dense,wan2024event}}, environmental monitoring~\cite{mina2018event}, depth estimation~\cite{furmonas2022analytical}, and image reconstruction~\cite{scheerlinck2020fast}.
+The ability of event cameras to capture rapid changes with minimal latency makes them particularly well-suited for mobile robotics~\cite{aitsam2024event,tenzin2024application,delbruck2016neuromorphic,cao2024eventboost,sanyal2024ev} and autonomous driving~\cite{chen2019event,li2019event,shariff2024event} applications, where traditional cameras suffer from motion blur and slow response times~\cite{dai2023hybrid}.
+Moreover, their temporal resolution encourages their use for tasks requiring high-speed visual feedback, such as tracking~\cite{daco_25, wang2024event}, pose estimation~\cite{da2025gyrevento, ren2024simple, yuan2024event}, and optical communication~\cite{wang2022smart}.
+As research progresses, event cameras have also continued to demonstrate their value in a wide range of computer-vision problems: motion segmentation~\cite{georgoulis2024out}, optical flow~\cite{gehrig2024dense,wan2024event} and depth~\cite{furmonas2022analytical} estimation, and image reconstruction~\cite{scheerlinck2020fast}.